FlatLang/Airship/README.md

 `airship help --all`

 ```
-Print all the help information recursively for a command or option
+Print all the help information recursively for an argument, command, or option

-USAGE:
+Usage:
     airship help --all
 ```